17 Time Management Apps That Will Boost Your Productivity

 BONUS: Reporting allows you to A/B test your emails to see which gets the most opens and replies.

-4. Gmail Delay Send – Reach Out When the Timing’s Right
+4. Gmail Send Later – Reach Out When the Timing’s Right

 Schedule that Gmail email to send later, at whatever date and time you want — even specify the send-time to your recipient’s time zone.
 This tool lets you write your emails when convenient for you, and auto-send when the timing is right for your prospect.

-Cost: Free 28-day trial, then $12 per month with other tools like Templates (mentioned above).
+Cost: Free trial, then $12 per month with other tools like Templates (mentioned above).

 Time Management Apps That Help You Stay Focused